MU-IRCF/Test-StringFiles/README.md

 # SUBROUTINES

 ## `create_filename_for($heredoc_name)`

-=head2 `create_filename_for($heredoc_name,$filename)`
+## `create_filename_for($heredoc_name,$filename)`

 positional parameters:
-    `$heredoc_name`
-        Name of "heredoc" chosen to be written to a temp file.
+`$heredoc_name`, Name of "heredoc" chosen to be written to a temp file.

-    C<$filename>
-        String.
-The name of a file to which $content will be written.
+`$filename`, String.
+The name of a file to which the content of the heredoc will be written.
 If not given, a temporary file will be created.

-returns:
-    Name of the filename containing the "heredoc" text.
+returns: Name of the filename containing the "heredoc" text.

 ## `delete_temp_file($filename)`